 subnet_id = data.terraform_remote_state.network.outputs.public_subnet_ids[0]

-}Terraform Cloud handles the secure retrieval of state from the upstream workspace and provides its outputs downstream.
+}Terraform Cloud securely pulls the state from the upstream workspace and hands its outputs to the downstream one.

 Scalr is another Terraform automation platform with enterprise-grade state management and sharing: